Our website uses cookies for statistical purposes.

 Hong Kong has a dynamic property market, with demand both in the residential sector and in the office sector.
 Real estate investment trusts in Hong Kong can be just as versatile as the demand on the market with owners buying office or apartment buildings to other types of structures like warehouses.

 Real estate investment trusts (REIT) are publicly traded on the Stock Exchange but they can also be private or simply not listed.
-REIT listings in Hong Kong have become more popular since they were launched, in 2005.
+REIT listings in Hong Kong have become more popular since they were launched.

 Foreign investors who want to buy shares in a REIT in Hong Kong are looking for the initial public offering (IPO) and are also considering other particularities.
 The experts at our Hong Kong law firm can help you understand more about real estate investments and specific trusts.